 Hi, I’m a personal finance expert who loves to help you out!
 I’ll answer your question within a business day.
 Pinky swear.

-It’s been two years since COVID-19 turned the world upside down and changed everyday life.
+It’s been 4 years since COVID-19 turned the world upside down and changed everyday life.
 For many of us, the changes turned into something positive, like working from home and losing the long commute.
 Rising interest rates and cost of living increases have caused uncertainty for many Aussie families.

 Aside from anything else, these changes have altered the way we spend, what we buy and whether we use payment platforms such as Buy now pay later (BNPL).
 The question we want you to ask is – has your change in circumstances changed the way you use your credit card?
 And if it has, is your card still offering the same value as it did when you applied?